There are many ways to study God's Word and it can be both fun and enlightening to try different ones.

 - Raise Your Sword has a two page printable.
 I like that she included one page for the SOAP method and a second page for additional journaling.

 SOAP Journal App

-Let’s be honest, our phones help us to stay on track (or waste time lol) so why not a SOAP journal app?
+Our smart phones offer practical ways to help us to stay on track in our daily life so why not use a SOAP journal app?

 How do you feel about the SOAP method of Bible study?
 Do you find it easy to stick to and help you evaluate what you are reading?

 Here are some additional ways to go about your Bible study time:

 If studying the Bible better is on your list of things to do this year, be sure to visit our Bible Study Resources page where you'll find everything you need to make Bible study a regular part of your daily routine.